 Integrity is one of ECU’s core values - being ethical, honest and fair.
 Integrity is also a key component of world-class research.
 In Australia, all researchers are required to comply with The Australian Code for the Responsible Conduct of Research (the Code).
 The Code sets out the principles that characterise an honest, ethical and conscientious research culture that facilitate high quality research.
 The eight principles of the Code include:

 The code dives deeper and sets out 13 responsibilities for institutions who have an obligation to encourage and support responsible research conduct.
 It also provides 16 responsibilities for researchers to uphold in all aspects of their research.

-At ECU, our application of the Code is reflected in the Framework for the Responsible Conduct of Research which is currently undergoing extensive review.
-The revised Framework will continue to link to important policies, guidelines and resources across the University with an additional focus on creating a strong research culture.
+This approach is underpinned by policies, guidelines and resources with an additional focus on creating a strong research culture.
 The development of this University approach to research integrity will include:

-More information will be available in early 2020, however in the meantime if you wish to discuss further, please contact:
+Further information will become available throughout the year, however in the meantime if you wish to discuss further, please contact:

 Please leave a comment about your rating so we can better understand how we might improve the page.